 Guests at Mountain Trek learn about the importance of time spent in nature for good health.
 Now there is a growing body of evidence showing exposure to nature is the root of good health and wellness.
-At Mountain Trek we witness over and over the stress reduction and improved well-being of our guests each day, which contributes to increased fitness and weight loss.
+At Mountain Trek, we witness over and over the stress reduction and improved well-being of our guests each day, which contributes to increased fitness and weight loss.

 Nature is cheaper and has fewer side effects than medications.

-Sound, visuals, light, movement and smells are all way too intense in the city and get filtered out and dumbed down to minimize the stimulus.
-It’s not until not until being with us for at least three days and being in nature 4 hrs/per day that the senses reawaken and guests start to hear the birds, notice the wind rustle through the trees and feel it on their skin.
+Sound, visuals, light, movement, and smells are all way too intense in the city and get filtered out and dumbed down to minimize the stimulus.
+It’s not until at least three days of being in nature 4 hrs per day that the senses reawaken and guests start to hear the birds, notice the wind rustle through the trees and feel it on their skin.

-Our findings at Mountain Trek are echoed in an article in Newsweek by Dr. Andrew Weil, on Nature Deficit Disorder that says “the human body was never designed for the modern post industrial environment.”
-Weil suggests that the sedentary lifestyle that humans spend indoors, industrial food altered from its natural sources and an unprecedented overload of information and stimulation affect health in the way of depression, reduced physical activity and over consumption of processed food.
+Our findings at Mountain Trek are echoed in an article in Newsweek by Dr. Andrew Weil, on Nature Deficit Disorder that says “the human body was never designed for the modern post-industrial environment.”
+Weil suggests that the sedentary lifestyle that humans spend indoors, industrial food altered from its natural sources and an unprecedented overload of information and stimulation affect health in the way of depression, reduced physical activity, and overconsumption of processed food.

 Spend some time at Mountain Trek and you’ll find your senses reawakening in nature and you’re stimulated to work harder on your fitness goals.
 Passing wild heather in the mountain alpine, we’ve noticed eyes bulge and hikers get lost in the smell and sensation, ignoring the burning of their thighs.
 And you just can’t experience that in your office.